amiruldevkun/Dating-Prediction/README.md

 ## Why did i make this?
 Because i was bored and wanted to do something in my free time.
 Its not useful in anykind, but feel free to try it out i guess.
 Its not accurate by any chance, so if you value your integrity and don't want to embarrass your self, please step away.
 But, if you want to contribute, you can!
 I'll tell you later, read more of this. :point_down:

+## How does this script works?

+First, the code will try and determine your gender.
+Then, once it knows your gender it will assign the other gender to be the crush's gender

+Secondly, it will take your age name and personality, the same goes for the crush.

+Lastly, it will try to match you together, by taking personality and age into consideration.

+(stolen from this my old python repo [python](https://github.com/amiruldevkun/datingpredictions))

 ## How to get the script
 So, you decided to grab the script.
 Alright, first if you have git, do
 ```